Articulation Disorder: A Comprehensive Guide to Clear Speech

 Generally, children face a few issues when they learn to speak.
 But if that turns out to be a speech condition, it highly affects their communication.
 Articulation disorder occurs if there is a family history of speech issues, wherein any close relative has any kind of speech issue.
 Also, such speech problems are likely to occur if the mother faces complications during pregnancy and childbirth.

 While speech sound disorders are common among 8% to 9% of children, for some reason, boys are more likely to have speech issues than girl children.
 There is no known cause for Articulation disorder and Phonological disorder.
 These disorders can occur due to issues in structural movement, poor imitation skills, and sustenance of some bad habits in communication.
-Developmental Dysarthria can be caused due to impaired nerve and muscle function.
+Developmental Dysarthria can be caused by impaired nerve and muscle function.
 Mostly, a child’s clarity of speech can be affected by issues like hearing impairment, tongue tie, cleft palate, or any pediatric strokes and syndromes.

 How do we know if the child has an Articulation disorder?

 Every little one tries to babble around 6 months of age and starts learning new sounds and words slowly.
 Mostly around 5 years of age, a child will be able to speak clearly.
-If still, the speech is not clear and they are making errors in pronouncing certain speech sounds, it is better to take an evaluation.
+If the speech is still not clear and they are making errors in pronouncing certain speech sounds, it is better to take an evaluation.
 A speech and language pathologist can evaluate your child and diagnose if it is an articulation disorder.
 However, any such issues can be treated using therapeutic techniques.

 Articulation Vs Phonological Disorder

-The essential factors of speech production, such as lips, teeth, tongue, jaw, palate, and control of airflow need coordination to speak.
+The essential factors of speech production, such as lips, teeth, tongue, jaw, palate, and control of airflow, need coordination to speak.

 Articulation Disorder:

 Children with Articulation disorders face issues in coordinating with motor functions to produce certain speech sounds.
-When an individual has difficulty in producing a single sound or a few sounds without any pattern, past the age of typical development, that individual is said to have an articulation disorder.
+When an individual has difficulty in producing a single sound or a few sounds without any pattern past the age of typical development, that individual is said to have an articulation disorder.
 This is an issue with the motor function of producing speech sounds.

-- The errors are limited to only a few sounds and are consistent
+• The errors are limited to only a few sounds and are consistent

-- They involve difficulty with consonant sounds
+• They involve difficulty with consonant sounds

-- These are typically caused by incorrect tongue placement or movement
+• These are typically caused by incorrect tongue placement or movement

 Phonological Disorder: